Hyde Park, Sydney: Horse racing

 Seven Arabian horse taken on board the First Fleet at the Cape Colony (now South Africa) were the first horses to be brought to Australia.
 The first thoroughbred to be brought to Australia was Rockingham in 1799.
 By 1800 there were 200 horses in the colony which grew to 1100 by 1810.
 A race ground on the Hawkesbury River near Richmond was probably Australia's first racecourse being used as early as 1806.
 Match races were run there as part of a holiday at Parramatta in April 1810.
 Only two days after Governor Macquarie dedicated Hyde Park for 'recreation and amusement' it became the site of Australia's first official horse race meeting organised on 15, 17 and 19 October 1810 by the officers of the 73rd Regiment (Macquarie's regiment).
 The meetings to devise the rules and organise the event were held in the officers' mess and many of the horses were owned by the officers.
 The race meeting consisted of a series of heats with weights set depending on the sex and age of a horse.
 There were also a number of match races between two horses and sweepstake prizes offered.
 Governor Macquarie himself attended each day of the meeting.
 This format for race meetings was followed in the colony for the next 50 years.
 Owners mostly rode their own horses and the courses were marked by flags and posts.
 Novelty events were often included.

 Meetings continued to be held at Hyde Park up until the formation of the Sydney Turf Club in 1825 when they were moved to the 'Bellevue' course.
 Meetings were also run at Parramatta and Camperdown.
 The Australian Racing and Jockey Club was formed in 1828 with the encouragement of Governor Darling but the colony could not support two race clubs and both folded in 1831.

 Cricket

 Although some research indicates that cricket was played before 1803 at the southern end of the Common near where the War Memorial is today, the first confirmed match took place on the Common in 1803.
 The players were the civilians and officers from the supply ship Calcutta.
 The cricket ground was laid out in the north-western section of the park (just behind the current entrance to St James railway station) and all major games were played there until 1856.

 The first fully recorded match took place in Hyde Park between the 17th and 39th Regiments on 7 May 1832.
-However, by the 1850s running problems with other users of the Park, the public, the military and players of other sports, ultimately caused cricket matches to be moved to the Domain where unfortunately, similar problems were also encountered.
+However, by the 1850s running problems with other users of the Park, the public, the military and players of other sports, ultimately caused cricket matches to be moved to the Domain, where similar problems were also encountered.